alphagov/emergency-publishing-scraper/README.md

 # Emergency Publishing Scraper

-When someone needs to bring the emergency publishing banner, they need to make sure the banner is live in different pages across [GOV.UK](http://gov.uk) website.
+This tool is meant to help people who need to verify that the Emergency Publishing Banner is live in different pages across [GOV.UK](http://gov.uk) website.

-This tool aims to facilitate people's life by checking it automatically for them and inform which pages might not have the banner.
+It informs via screenshots and textual ouput which pages do not have the banner.

 ---